ome/omero-guide-mde/docs/mde_customizeView.rst

                 </Configurations>
             </MDEObjects>

 #.
-Save the file and restart the OMERO.importer to load the new configuration for the OMERO.mde.
+Save the file and restart OMERO.importer to load the new configuration for OMERO.mde.
 Select your images or dataset for import.
 Switch to the OMERO.mde pane and select your setup to load your customize forms.

 **Setup:** Universal